-- 4.39 Those parts of the WD which come into contact with the load should be manufactured from materials which have corrosion and abrasion resistant properties equal to or better than stainless steel (304 series to BS 1449: Part 2: 1983). - 4.40 The wet and chemically aggressive environment within the WD will cause corrosion and galvanic attack when dissimilar metals come into contact -a fact which should be taken into account when choosing the materials of construction. - 4.41 The chamber should be designed to withstand 25,000/T operating cycles where T is the minimum operating cycle time in hours, specified by the manufacturer. - 4.42 The method of construction of the chamber should ensure that it is self draining and free from sharp internal corners which cannot be cleaned during the normal cleaning cycle. - 4.43 Floor mounted WDs shall be fitted with adjustable feet to compensate for irregular surfaces.
+- 4.39 Those parts of the WD which come into contact with the load should be manufactured from materials which have corrosion and abrasion resistant properties equal to or better than stainless steel. - 4.40 The wet and chemically aggressive environment within the WD will cause corrosion and galvanic attack when dissimilar metals come into contact -a fact which should be taken into account when choosing the materials of construction. - 4.41 The chamber should be designed to withstand 25,000/T operating cycles where T is the minimum operating cycle time in hours, specified by the manufacturer. - 4.42 The method of construction of the chamber should ensure that it is self draining and free from sharp internal corners which cannot be cleaned during the normal cleaning cycle. - 4.43 Floor mounted WDs shall be fitted with adjustable feet to compensate for irregular surfaces.